Hepatitis A-E Slide Set

 More than 50% of acute viral hepatitis occurring in some developing countries appears to be unrelated to infection by HAV or HBV and accumulating evidence suggests that a high proportion of this NANBH is enterically transmitted (Hepatitis E).
 Outbreaks of hepatitis E have been documented in the India, Pakistan, USSR, Borneo, Sudan, Ivory Coast, Algeria, and Mexico.
 These outbreaks affected young to middle aged adults and are often associated with a high mortality in pregnant women, approaching 20% in some epidemics.
 Several investigators described finding 27 to 34nm virus-like particles in the stools of acutely infected stools by IEM.
 Virus in the infected stools were transmitted to monkeys and chimpanzees and other primates who excreted similar 27 to 34nm in the stools in the pre-acute phase, and were shown to seroconvert.
 The disease had also been transmitted to a human volunteer using a pool of 14 stool extracts from infected patients.
-The morphological, physical and chemical properties of these particles were very similar to the caliciviruses.
+It is now classified as a member of the genus Orthohepevirus in the Hepeviridae family

 +ve stranded RNA genome, 7.6 kb in size.